radu-matei/radu-matei.github.io/content/blog/wasm-api-witx.md

 types.
-For a comprehensive explainer of the problems interface types are supposed to solve, [Lin Clark][lin] has an [excellent article on the Mozilla Hacks blog][interface-types-article], with a demo of using the same markdown renderer compiled to WebAssembly from using native strings from languages like Rust, Python, or JavaScript:
+For a comprehensive explainer of the problems interface types are supposed to solve, [Lin Clark][lin] has an [excellent article on the Mozilla Hacks blog][interface-types-article], with a demo of using the same markdown renderer compiled to WebAssembly, and using native strings from languages like Rust, Python, or JavaScript:

 {{< youtube Qn_4F3foB3Q >}}